1. Home

 References

-The process improvement assessment will look different in the laboratory depending on the details of the situation and preferences of laboratory leadership.
-At minimum, a process improvement assessment requires a team approach (IHC laboratory director, technical specialist, lead technologist).
-It is recommended that the IHC laboratory develop a form or other tracking document to ensure actions such as those listed below are performed.
-Having the document as a working document in a shared drive is helpful to allow team members to update the document asynchronously.
+The process improvement assessment will look different in every laboratory, depending on the details of the situation and leadership’s preferences.
+At minimum, the assessment requires a team approach (IHC laboratory director, technical specialist, lead technologist).
+It’s recommended that the IHC laboratory develop a form or other tracking document to ensure that actions such as those listed below are performed.
+Having the document in a shared drive and available to all is helpful to allow team members to update it asynchronously.

 Unacceptable responses [step D2] may arise in the pre-analytic, analytic, and/or post-analytic phases.
 Each of these must be queried in a standard, systematic way [step D4].

-- Technical: Review control slide to ensure the correct IHC antibody was run and performed appropriately.
+• Technical: Review control slide to ensure the correct IHC antibody was run and performed appropriately.
 Discuss with lead IHC tech and technical specialist.
 Review in-house QA log.
-If the lab performs antibody dilutions, review the last 2-5 antibody dilution titer slides prepared upon receipt of new antibody lots to evaluate for a possible staining trend.
-If the lab uses an RTU preparation, review past lot-to-lot comparisons.
+If the laboratory performs antibody dilutions, review the last two to five antibody dilution titer slides prepared upon receipt of new antibody lots to evaluate for a possible staining trend.
+If the laboratory uses an RTU preparation, review past lot-to-lot comparisons.
 Review results of prior IHC surveys.
 Review testing protocol to ensure no errors.

-Double check that PT slides were handled appropriately in regards to storage and preparation prior to analysis.
+Double check that PT slides were handled appropriately during storage and preparation prior to analysis.
 The CAP is generally responsible for guaranteeing absence of pre-analytic variables that would negatively affect a laboratory’s performance on an external quality assessment.

-When examining an unacceptable result, it is also helpful to carefully review performance data for all tissue cores included in the survey.
-Re-review of the slides may identify a trend toward over- or under-calling staining quantity and/or staining intensity when compared to the results of other participating laboratories.
-Evaluating for possible trending will assist the lab in defining the scope and significance of the unacceptable result.
+When examining an unacceptable result, it’s also helpful to carefully review performance data for all tissue cores included in the survey.
+Re-reviewing the slides may identify a trend toward over- or under-calling staining quantity and/or staining intensity when compared to the results of other participating laboratories.
+Evaluating for possible trending will assist the laboratory in defining the scope and significance of the unacceptable result.

 Process Improvement Assessment Examples